First Lady brings holiday cheer to patients, families and staff at Children's National Hospital

 “Over the years we’ve had the privilege of hosting Presidents, First Ladies, Vice Presidents and Second Ladies for various historical events.
 As we approach the 150th anniversary of Children’s National, this tradition of First Lady visits has been a very special part of our history.
 We are so pleased to continue the tradition by hosting Mrs. Trump again during this year’s holiday visit”, said Kathy Gorman, M.S.N., R.N., F.A.A.N., Executive Vice President for Patient Care Services and Chief Operating Officer at Children's National Hospital.
 “It is a very special time for all of our children and staff here at Children’s National.”

-Watch and listen to First Lady Mrs. Trump read to children at Children's National Hospital
+First Lady Mrs. Trump visits patients, families and staff at Children’s National Hospital